 Technical Provisions Clean Up

-We have completed a comprehensive review of statutes related to domestic violence and stalking and has identified several technical inconsistencies/holes that we propose be corrected/amended.
-These include: 1) clarify that a DVPO is enforceable during the pendency of an appeal by creating a comparative exception to the “stay” in N.C.G.S.
-1-294 present for other similar critical family law matters (such as child custody and child support); 2) add “cyberstalking” and false imprisonment as crimes and “child in common” as a relationship which triggers a “domestic violence hold” in N.C.G.S. §15A-534.1, “Pre-trial release conditions for crimes of domestic violence”; 3) Revise the definitions section of the NC Victim’s Rights Act, N.C.G.S. §15A-830(a)(7)(d) to include victims of strangulation (N.C.G.S. §14-32.4(b)).
+We have completed a comprehensive review of statutes related to domestic violence and stalking and have identified several technical inconsistencies/gaps that we propose be addressed.
+These include: 1) clarify that a domestic violence protective order (DVPO) is enforceable while an appeal is pending by creating a comparative exception to the “stay” in N.C.G.S.
+1-294 present for other similar critical family law matters (such as child custody and child support); 2) add “cyberstalking” and false imprisonment as crimes and “child in common” as a relationship that triggers a “domestic violence hold” in N.C.G.S. §15A-534.1, “Pre-trial release conditions for crimes of domestic violence”; 3) revise the definitions section of the NC Victim’s Rights Act, N.C.G.S. §15A-830(a)(7)(d) to include victims of strangulation (N.C.G.S. §14-32.4(b)).

 Amend NC General Statute §50B to Clarify that Judges have Discretion to Remove Firearms

-We support amending N.C.G.S. §50B to reinstate our district court judges’ authority to order the surrender of firearms in any domestic violence protective order (DVPO) case where the judge finds it an appropriate remedy for the safety of the victim and children.
+We support amending N.C.G.S. §50B to reinstate our district court judges’ authority to order the surrender of firearms in any DVPO case where the judge finds it an appropriate remedy for the safety of the victim and children.
 This amendment is necessary after the decision in Stancill v.
 Stancill (June 2015) in which the NC Court of Appeals took away this previous authority and limited the surrender of firearms only after a finding of a “high-risk” factor.
-This amendment is critical because domestic violence is lethal and the risk of homicide is greatly increased when an abuser has access to firearms and when a victim is in the process of leaving an abusive partner.
+This amendment is critical because domestic violence can be lethal and the risk of homicide is greatly increased when an abuser has access to firearms and when a victim is in the process of leaving an abusive partner.

 Amend NC General Statute §50B to Provide Equal Protection for All DV Survivors